Gemma’s 98.80 ATAR Hacks: Tips for HSC English Students

 Step 1: Work ahead of schedule

 Find out what your prescribed texts are and start reading them, first for leisure, then with a pencil and sticky notes, and then with further analysis.
-Find online notes for your texts – unless your school was like my school and did slightly uncommon texts, there should be plenty of online resources.

 Step 2: Read, and re-read, and re-re-read your texts!

-You will meet people who say “I never read my HSC texts.”
+If someone says, “I never read my HSC texts.”
 That’s a lie.
 And if they actually didn’t, chances are, their marks weren’t that great.

 There is a certain level of fresh understanding that comes each time you read a text – it’s like how you can only improve your stage presence as you increase the number of times you perform to an audience.